 Trace the roots of Motown’s story that began at Hitsville U.S.A. and created a sound that influenced generations of music lovers throughout the world.
 The exhibits include historical photographs, artwork, music, costumes and other memorabilia from this musical era that included the Temptations and Diana Ross and The Supremes.
 Closed until Spring 2022.

 - Address: 405 Cesar Chavez Ave., Pontiac

-- Hours: office: 11 a.m.-4 p.m.
-Tuesday-Thursday (or by appointment); call ahead to book group tours
+- Hours: Office: 11 a.m.-4 p.m.
+Tuesday and Thursday; call ahead to book group tours

 - Admission: $5/adults, $3/ages 12 and under